Union Made: Working People and the Rise of Social Christianity in Chicago (Oxford University Press, 2015)

-Between the Pew and the Picket Line: Christianity and the Working Class in Industrial America (forthcoming with University of Illinois Press in early 2016)
+Between the Pew and the Picket Line: Christianity and the American Working Class (forthcoming March 15, 2016, with University of Illinois Press)

 This volume, which I am co-editing with Christopher D. Cantwell and Janine Giordano Drake, includes some of the latest work at the suddenly bustling intersection of religion and labor in modern American history.
 In addition to a Foreword by Ken Fones-Wolf, the book boasts essays by Erik Gellman, Alison Collis Greene, Brett Hendrickson, Dan McKanan, Matthew Pehl, Kerry Pimblott, Jarod Roll, Arlene M. Sanchez-Walsh, and Evelyn Sterne.

 Turning Points in the History of American Evangelicalism (under contract with William B. Eerdmans Publishing Company)

 This volume, which I am co-editing with Laura Rominger Porter, brings together many of the leading scholars of American evangelicalism, each of whom has agreed to write an essay reflecting on a major turning point in the history of the tradition.
 Contributors include Harry Stout, Catherine Brekus, Jon Butler, Richard Carwardine, Marguerite Van Die, Luke Harlow, George Marsden, Edith Blumhofer, Mark Hutchinson, Dennis Dickerson, Grant Wacker, and Darren Dochuk.
 Nathan Hatch will write a Foreword, Martin Marty an Afterword, and the entire volume will be dedicated to Mark Noll.